DiSCoMaT: Distantly Supervised Composition Extraction from Tables in Materials Science Articles: Experiments

-Since train set is distantly supervised and can have noise, a MatSci expert manually annotated the dev and test tables with row/column/edge labels, units, tuples, compositions, and table type, resulting in over 2,500 materials and over 9,500 tuples per set.
-Further statistics are discussed in Appendix.

-\textbf{Baseline models: } We implement \sys\ with $LM$ as MatSciBERT \cite{gupta_matscibert_2022}, and the GNNs as Graph Attention Networks \cite{velickovic2018graph}.
-We compare \sys\ with two non-GNN baseline models.
+\textbf{Baseline models: } We implement \sys\ with $LM$ as \textsc{MatSciBERT} \cite{gupta_matscibert_2022}, and the GNNs as Graph Attention Networks \cite{velickovic2018graph}.
+We compare \sys\ with six non-GNN baseline models.
 Our first baseline is \textsc{TaPas} \cite{herzig-etal-2020-tapas}, a state-of-the-art table QA system, which flattens the table, adds row and column index embeddings, and passes as input to a language model.
-To use TaPas for our task, we use table caption as proxy for the input question.
+To use TaPas for our task, we use table caption as a proxy for the input question.
 All the model parameters in this setting are initialized randomly.
-Our second baseline is \textsc{TaPas-Adapted}, with the goal of providing the benefit of MatSciBERT to \textsc{TaPas} -- it initializes language model weights by MatSciBERT.
-For the input to remain consistent with MatSciBERT, we add row and column index embeddings to MatSciBERT \emph{output}, instead of input as in original \textsc{TaPas} model.
-Appendix has further details on \textsc{TaPas} models.
+Next, we use \textsc{TaBERT} \cite{yin-etal-2020-tabert}, which is a pretrained LM that jointly learns representations for natural (NL) sentences and tables by using pretraining objectives of masked column prediction (MCP) and cell value recovery (CVR).
+It finds table cell embeddings by passing row linearizations concatenated with the NL sentence into a language model and then applying vertical attention across columns for information propagation.
+Finally, we use \textsc{TABBIE}, which is pretrained by corrupt cell detection and learns exclusively from tabular data without any associated text, unlike the previous baselines.
+Additionally, we replace the LM of all models with \textsc{MatSciBERT} to provide domain-specific embeddings to obtain the respective \textsc{Adapted} versions. \\ We also implement a simple rule-based baseline for MCC-CI and NC tables.
+The baseline identifies constituent names using regex matching and a pre-defined list of compounds, extracts numbers from cells and finds the units using simple heuristics to generate the required tuples.
+Further details on baselines is provided in App.~\ref{app:baseline}.